MacLemon/ongakuka/README.md

 Setup a host configuration in your `~/.ssh/config` like this Replace the hostname and identity key filename, etc. accordingly.

-Host nickname must be Ongakuka (capital O).
+Host nickname must be Ongakuka (capital letter O).

     host Ongakuka
         hostname ongakuka.example.com